JannisHoch/copro/CONTRIBUTING.md

 # How to contribute

-This python-package is a first outcome of an interdisciplinary project aimed at understanding the complex interplay between conflict and climate and environment.
+This python-package is a second outcome of an interdisciplinary project aimed at understanding the complex interplay between migration, conflict and climate and environment as well as socioeconomic factors.

-As such, the presented code and functionalities can only be seen as a first step towards a fully-fledged model.
-We therefore strongly encourage other users to contribute to this project!
+We strongly encourage other users to contribute to this project!

 ## General notes